 A great park in London for summer days

+Nice park near me in London?
 Another of the royal parks, St. James’s Park is right next to Buckingham Palace, and there are pelicans in the park that you can watch be fed during their feeding time.
+This really is one of the best parks in central London – you will love it!

 6. Green Park